-CV writing can seem like a total minefield with dos and don’ts aplenty; make it detailed - but not too much, be professional - but also show your personality.
+CV writing can seem like a total minefield with dos and don’ts aplenty; make it detailed - but not too much, be professional - but also make sure your personality shines through.

 It’s really no surprise that work-seekers are sometimes left feeling confused as to how to get the balance right.

-After all, it’s potentially one of the most important documents you’ll write - only for recruiters to spend just a few seconds looking at it (see here).
+After all, it’s potentially one of the most important documents you’ll write - only for recruiters to spend just a few seconds looking at it (to find out if your CV passes the 7-second test - check out our previous blog - here).

 A quick online search will give you lots of options for CV templates.
 A template can be a helpful starting point but it’s important to remember there isn’t one ‘perfect’ CV and we’d always recommend tailoring your CV to the job you’re applying for.

 Some sections of a CV are fundamental - work experience or qualifications, for example.
 These are the areas that a recruiter is likely going to look at first to establish if you’re a match.